 - Values: Any Numeric value such as orders, sales amount, Total Sales, Customer count, etc.

 Let me drag and drop the Order Quantity from Fields section to Values field.

-Next, let me add the English Product Category Name from DimProductCategory Table to Axis section.
-You can do this by dragging Category to Axis, or simple check mark the category column.
+Next, let me add the English Product Category Name from DimProductCategory Table to the Axis section.
+You can do this by dragging Category to Axis, or checkmark the category column.